 NWOSU SCHOLAR AMBASSADORS: NWOSU Scholar Ambassadors are a group of twelve academically high achievers with outstanding personalities.
 NSA members serve as student ambassadors to the university.
 Their duties include acting as a host/hostess, tour guides, and recruiters.
-Some of the activities NSA members assist with are: Freshman Connection, Alumni Spring Reunion, Family Day, Miss Cinderella Pageant, blood drives, campus tours, and many other exciting NWOSU activities.
+Some of the activities NSA members assist with are: Freshman Connection, Alumni Spring Reunion, Family four academically high achievers with outgoing personalities.
+NSA members serve as student ambassadors to the university.
+Their duties include public relations and recruitment activities such as being tour guides and visiting with prospective students.
+In return for their service as ambassadors, NSA's receive a NWOSU scholarship.
+(E)

+Day, Miss Cinderella Pageant, blood drives, campus tours, and many other exciting NWOSU activities.
 (A)